What is chemsex?

 - Know your triggers.The biggest risk of a relapse often comes from friends or fuck-buddies that we’ve had good times with in the past.
 Odds are, you’re going to get an unexpected WhatsApp message asking if you’re up for some fun.
 Knowing that this trigger is going to present itself, have your coping mechanism ready to go – have a “no thanks” reply saved in your drafts, have someone lined up who you can call, have some porn ready to watch.

-- Keep a clear head – reduce your intake of alcohol.
+- Keep a clear head.
 We tend to make poor choices when we’ve got a few drinks under our belt.
+Try to minimise your alcohol intake.

 - Keep yourself busy.
 If we’re feeling isolated and alone, and it feels like there’s nothing to do, then a chemsex session will seem increasingly appealing.
 Set yourself a list of tasks for the day.
 It could be as simple as reorganising your sock draw or as complicated as making some fresh pasta.
 There’s always something to do, if you set your mind to it.